-The Golgi apparatus is a eukaryotic organelle that has a distinctive ribbon-like appearance.
-It is a primary sorting and dispatch station for cargo arriving from the ER.
-Newly arriving vesicles enter the cis face of the Golgi, closest to the ER, and are transported through a stack of membrane-enclosed cisternae.
-Each cisterna contains unique compositions of enzymes and performs specific protein modifications, such as phosphorylation and glycosylation.
-After modifications in the trans cisterna, proteins are given tags that define their cellular destination.
+The Golgi apparatus is a major sorting and dispatch station for the products of the ER.
+Newly arriving vesicles enter the cis face of the Golgi—the side facing the ER—and are transported through a collection of pancake-shaped, membrane-enclosed cisternae.
+Each cisterna contains unique compositions of enzymes and performs specific protein modifications.
+As proteins progress through the cis Golgi network, some are phosphorylated and undergo removal of certain carbohydrate modifications that were added in the ER.
+Proteins then move through the medial cisterna, where they may be glycosylated to form glycoproteins.
+After modification in the trans cisterna, proteins are given tags that define their cellular destination.

-Depending on the molecular tags, proteins are packaged into vesicles and trafficked to particular cellular locations, such as the plasma membrane.
+Depending on the molecular tags, proteins are packaged into vesicles and trafficked to particular cellular locations, including the lysosome and plasma membrane.
 Specific markers on the membranes of these vesicles allow them to dock at the appropriate cellular location.
+In addition, membrane phospholipids can be modified in the Golgi and the Golgi can manufacture and secrete some polysaccharides.

 Copyright © 2024 MyJoVE Corporation.
 All rights reserved